Is Your Linux Disk Full? Quickly Find and Free Up Space!

 As you can see, both ncdu and du have their merits when it comes to finding large files on Linux to free up space.

-• ncdu - casual, interactive use
+• ncdu: Ideal for casual, interactive use and visual exploration.

 If you’re not sure, try both!
 You’ll certainly run across use cases for both in the future.